Rakaneth/wolfs-den-python/README.md

 # Wolf's Den, Python #

-A Python implementation of my roguelike concept Wolf's Den, used as a starter project for learning new langauges.
+A Python implementation of my roguelike concept Wolf's Den, used as a starter project for learning new languages.

 Lots of code lifted from [here](https://github.com/TStand90/roguelike_tutorial_revised)